pblischak/polyploid-genotyping/README.md

 This is the GitHub repository for the manuscript "SNP Genotyping and Analysis of Genetic Diversity in Polyploids", which is currently under peer review.
 The repo consists of four main folders:

+ - `ebg/`: C++ source code for EM/ECM algorithms for genotyping with our models.

- - `code/`: Code for performing simulations and for running analyses.
+ - `Rcode/`: R and C++ code for performing simulations and for running analyses.

- - `data/`: the empirical data sets that were used in the manuscript.
+ - `data/`: the empirical data sets for *Betula pendula* and *B*. *pubescens* that were used in the manuscript.

- - `doc/`: Figures and LaTeX file for the manuscript.

- - `supp/`: Figures and LaTeX file for the supplemental materials.
+ - `docs/`: Rmd and HTML files for GitHub pages site.

 More details on the contents of each folder can be found in their respective README files.

-The manuscript can be found as a preprint on bioRxiv: .